Self-Checkout Corporate Cafeterias: Micro Markets that Offer Employees Fresh Food 24x7

 Mini markets are managed location by location for displaced items.
 Greg said, “We do have instances where someone picks up a Snickers bar, says ‘oh no’, and puts it in the Reese’s box.
 Our areas are small enough that we can manage the inventory and the location.”

 Since the micromarket foods are similar as to what is offered in the corporate cafeterias at these locations, employees are able to get locally sourced foods such as fresh fruit, fruit cups, and whole fruit.
 Baked goods are made on premise – fresh.

 Breakfast foods are items such as bagels with cream cheese, muffins, pastries, OJ, apple juice, cranberry juice, and bottled water.
-Greg said, “We do have one New York location with premade breakfast sandwiches in a nice wrap.
+Greg said, “The New York location has premade breakfast sandwiches in a nice wrap.
 They get sold in the cooler and can be heated up in a microwave.”

 The refrigerator (or cooler) contains a variety of pre-made hot meals in microwave containers; a large variety of salads such as tossed garden, chef, Caesar, and country harvest.
 Greg said, “We stock sandwiches such as regular turkey, ham, and roast beef to boursin cheese with roast beef on ciabatta, pretzel rolls – really whatever the managers and people can come up with.”

 A freezer holds a variety of ice cream treats.

 Café Services packages their own food options and creates their own UPC labels for each item.

 Greg said, “We try to put the condiments in with the product, so if you get the bagel, the cream cheese is in the package, with your butter.”
 An option such as peanut butter is sold in a small cup as a separate item.

 Bundled deals can be an option, too.
 As an example, Greg said, “If you buy a sandwich, chips, and soda, and ring all three items into the self-service kiosk at once, you’ll get a reduced price.”